notaz/picodrive/platform/base_readme.txt

   * PSP: fixed incorrect CZ80 memory map setup, which caused Z80 crashes and graphics corruption in EU Mega CD model1 BIOS menus.
   + PSP: added additional "set to 4:3 scaled" display option for convenience.
-  + Added an option to disable frame limitter (works only with non-auto frameskip).
+  + PSP: Added an option to disable frame limitter (works only with non-auto frameskip).

 1.35
   + PSP port added.
 Lots of new code for it.
 Integrated modified FAME/C, CZ80 cores.